Skip to main content

 Check that the stakeAmount (in wei), nodeID, startTime, and endTime match the values you configured.
 If you have multiple active stakes, your address will show up multiple times.

-Move funds back to C-Chain
+Move funds back to C-chain

 1. Finally, you also have the option to move your P-chain funds back to the C-chain where they can participate in the wider ecosystem.
 You can only transfer P-chain funds that are not currently locked in any stake.
 Select the Move assets from P-chain to C-chain option when executing: